 Individual one-to-one instruction will be available, and on request the classes can focus on any of the following special areas.

-- Surviving sessions: for pipers interested in participating in pub & festival tune sessions, these sessions will give some guidance on where to begin, including repertoire, playing & learning by ear, general session tips & etiquette, and if desired a piper’s introduction to the penny whistle (a very useful second instrument for any piper in this context).
+This is for pipers interested in participating in pub & festival tune sessions, these sessions will give some guidance on where to begin, including repertoire, playing and learning by ear, general session tips and etiquette, and if desired a piper’s introduction to the penny whistle (a very useful second instrument for any piper in this context).

-- Lowland & Border tunes: These sessions will focus on the historic repertoire of the Lowland/Border pipes, from Soor Plooms to Hunt’s Up, as researched by Gordon Mooney, Pete Stewart, Matt Seattle & others.
-The history of the bellows pipes can be at times mysterious & elusive, but nonetheless rewarding and fascinating.
+These sessions will focus on the historic repertoire of the Lowland/Border pipes, from Soor Plooms to Hunt’s Up, as researched by Gordon Mooney, Pete Stewart, Matt Seattle and others.
+The history of the bellows pipes can be at times mysterious and elusive, but nonetheless rewarding and fascinating.
 This course will include background reading for the student.

 Scottish Smallpipes Term Dates 2017

 - Autumn Term:- Tuesday 19th September Tuesday 5th December 2017